Testimony of Love: The Taj Mahal

 - The Bazaar or “Taj Ganji”.

-Moonlight Garden: Moonlight garden is also known as “Mehtab Bagh” is a garden across the river Yamuna.
-This garden is located in at the northern bank of Yamuna and the primary reason to construct garden was to provide a location to view Taj and enjoy its beauty.
-The width of garden is almost symmetric to the entire Taj complex.
+Moonlight garden is also known as “Mehtab Bagh” is a garden across the river Yamuna.
+This garden is located at the northern bank of Yamuna and the primary reason to construct the garden was to provide a location to view Taj and enjoy its beauty.
+The width of the garden is almost symmetric to the entire Taj complex.

-River Front Terrace: The river front terrace contains the Taj Mahal and two Mosques facing each other called “Jawab and Mosque”.
-The river front terrace provides an excellent view for Yamuna River flowing side by and as well as for Charbagh garden.
+The riverfront terrace contains the Taj Mahal and two Mosques facing each other called “Jawab and Mosque”.
+The riverfront terrace provides an excellent view of Yamuna River flowing side by and as well as for Charbagh garden.
 This place was also constructed so that prayers can be offered easily.

-The CharBagh Garden: The construction of Charbagh garden was done to symbolize the four rivers flowing in paradise as per Islamic culture.
+The construction of Charbagh garden was done to symbolize the four rivers flowing in paradise as per Islamic culture.
 The charbagh garden is divided into four quarters (in Hindi char means four) and they are subsequently divided into 16 parterres.
-At halfway between the tomb and the gateway there is a raised marble water tank and it reflects the Taj Mahal.
+At halfway between the tomb and the gateway, there is a raised marble water tank and it reflects the Taj Mahal.
 Beautiful trees and fountains can be seen in between gateway and tomb and it enhances the overall beauty.

-The ForeCourt: The main reason for introduction of forecourt by Shah Jahan was that visitor can prepare them before entering into tomb area and they can manage their procession of horse and elephant.
-Northern end of forecourt leads to Taj Mahal while southern end leads to Taj Ganji Market.
+The main reason for the introduction of forecourt by Shah Jahan was that visitors can prepare them before entering into tomb area and they can manage their procession of horse and elephant.
+The northern end of forecourt leads to the Taj Mahal while the southern end leads to Taj Ganji Market.

-How to Reach: Agra is well connected by major cities of India via road, rail and air.
-Domestic airport at Agra servers for speedy connectivity.
-Apart from air Agra railway station comes under northern central railway zone of Indian Railways and is well connected by all major stations.
+Agra is well connected by major cities of India via road, rail, and air.
+The domestic airport at Agra servers for speedy connectivity.
+Apart from air Agra railway station comes under the northern central railway zone of Indian Railways and is well connected by all major stations.
 Train for Agra can be searched at http://www.indianrail.gov.in/between_Imp_Stations.html

 Additional information can be found at Govt. of India Tourism Office 191, Mall Road, Agra Ph- + 91-562-2226368 and at Office of U.P.
 Tourism 64, Taj Road, Agra.
 Ph- +91-562-2226431.

-Museum: Museum is open from 9.00 AM to 5.00 P.M. it is situated at western side of NaubatKhana and its entry is free for all visitors.
+The Museum is open from 9.00 AM to 5.00 P.M. it is situated on the western side of NaubatKhana and its entry is free for all visitors.
 It is also closed on Friday.